-AC unit repairs for small jobs such as a tune-up, refrigerant recharge, fan motor repair, or capacitor replacement costs $125 to $459 on average.
-Most AC repair services charge between $70 and $130 per hour, and some have a minimum service call fee or a flat rate of $70 to $200 on average.
+AC repair costs $125 to $459 on average for small jobs, such as a tune-up, freon recharge, fan motor repair, or capacitor replacement.
+Most AC repair services charge $50 to $150 per hour, and some have a minimum service call fee or a flat rate of $70 to $200.

-For more extensive AC repairs such as replacing the compressor, evaporator coil, or condenser coil ranges from $500 to $2,000 on average.
-Your final cost depends on the problem and the price of the replacement part.
+More extensive AC repairs such as replacing the compressor, evaporator coil, or condenser coil cost $500 to $2,000 on average.

 |National Average Cost||$319|

 |Average Range||$125 to $459|

 Central air repair costs vary depending on the price of the part(s) that needs to be replaced and the number of hours it takes to fix.
 Here are common air conditioner problems and the average HVAC service costs charged by professionals.